oras-project/oras/docs/proposals/diagnose-experience.md

 ## Open Questions

-1. Should ORAS applies appropriate log levels to differentiate the log inforamtion?
+1. Should ORAS applies appropriate log levels to differentiate the log information?
 For example:

 - **Debug Level:** Reserve the `DEBUG` log level for detailed, technical information meant for developers.
   - Example: `DEBUG: Parsed manifest with 3 layers.
 Digest: sha256:abcd1234`